-At KirkpatrickPrice, we take a six-step approach in the PCI audit process to help your organization gain PCI compliance.
+At KirkpatrickPrice, our PCI audit program takes a six-step approach to help your organization gain PCI compliance.

 1. Gap Analysis

-How do you conduct a PCI audit?
+How do you conduct a PCI compliance internal audit?
 Before you begin a PCI audit for the first time, we recommend going through a gap analysis.

 A gap analysis helps to identify any administrative, physical, and technical gaps in your information security program; specifically, in the way that you handle cardholder data.
 Going through a gap analysis allows our senior-level QSAs to understand your business and your level of readiness for a PCI audit.
 The gap analysis is an important step towards PCI compliance because your QSA can create remediation strategies that will guide you through the PCI audit process and towards compliance.
 Next, your organization will move on to remediate the findings found during the gap analysis.